kartral21/pythonpoc-master2/README.md

 # ATF Proof of concept

-Python app on Flask connected to PostgreSQL Database.
+Python app on Flask framework.
+The flask endpoints are used to parse email on POP server, perform LDAP & PostgreSQL Database opeations.
 Run on Docker or Kubenetes.

 ## Prerequisites